 Proper grammar, correct spelling and articulate writing style are imperative for all written work.
-Please create your assignments in a Word or Google doc and then save them to Canvas, so that you keep a separate record of your written work.
+Please create your assignments in a Word or Google doc and then save them to Canvas.
 Expect that Canvas will try to ruin your life--save a copy of everything and submit EARLY in case of tech problems.
-For formal course papers, please use one-inch margins, double-spacing and a standard 12-point font.
-APA style will primarily be used for citations/references only (aka no fussing with title pages).
-For discussion posts and reflection assignments, single spacing is fine.
+For formal course papers, please use one-inchmargins, double-spacing and a standard 12-point font.
+APA style will primarily be used for citations/references only.